 Buying or selling a home?
 It’s a big deal.
 It’s one of the biggest financial decisions of your life.
 So when do you need a real estate attorney in your corner?
 While you might not always need one, certain situations call for an experienced legal professional to help avoid major headaches.
 Let’s discuss the ins and outs of when to hire a real estate attorney, particularly in Westmoreland County, Pennsylvania.

 Don’t navigate your legal issues alone!
-Schedule a case evaluation with Bumbaugh George Attorneys at Law today.
+Schedule a case evaluation with Bumbaugh George Prather Attorneys at Law today.
 We’ll listen, answer your questions, and provide expert guidance.

 Understanding the Real Estate Transaction